Centers and Programs

 The Maryland Parkinson's Disease and Movement Disorders Center

-It is also the site for clinical trials research for Alzheimer's and Parkinson's Disease.
-NIH and VA-funded research laboratories of the Department of Neurology utilize molecular and cellular techniques to focus on gene regulation and protein processing in neurodegenerative diseases.
+The center is also the site for clinical trials research for Alzheimer's and Parkinson's Disease.
+NIH- and VA-funded research laboratories of the Department of Neurology utilize molecular and cellular techniques to focus on gene regulation and protein processing in neurodegenerative diseases.

 For patient inquiries or to make an appointment, call 1-800-492-5538.